kodadot/developers/docs/tutorials/staking-ksm.md

 ![step10](/stake-ksm/10.png)

-One of the important things you should pay attention to is the **era points**.
+One of the most important things you should pay attention to is the **era points**.
 Nominators are paid proportionally to the amount of era points you have in a span of 6 hours in Kusama.